armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 3.6.1 :

+in version FR the BatSav 32/68 was missing the value 1:5 text correction in fr version update link pdf for the 3.6

 In version 3.6.0 :

 change BatSav 32/68 and 1:5 value to follow firmware